-This extremely powerful sports training prescription is made from “High Grade Chinese Herbs” and is sold in three different forms of use (in dried herb kit, in powdered herb kit, or in premade capsules).
-When ordering choose from—120 premade capsules, an herb kit (which contains approx. 500 grams and should last about 60 days) or a larger herb kit (which contains approx. 1,000 grams and should last about 120 days); be sure to select how you want your order filled either in dried herb kit, powdered herb kit, or premade capsules by using the above “description” and “add on” buttons.
+This extremely powerful sports training prescription is made from “High Grade Chinese Herbs” and is sold in two different forms of use (in dried herb kit, or in powdered herb kit).
+When ordering choose from—an herb kit (which contains approx. 500 grams and should last about 60 days) or a larger herb kit (which contains approx. 1,000 grams and should last about 120 days); be sure to select how you want your order filled either in dried herb kit, or powdered herb kit, by using the above “description” and “add on” buttons.
 This is a very potent and affective prescription and we encourage you to try it.

 Realistically what can you expect to experience while using the Shaolin Tiger Fighting Elixir?
 If muscular strength and endurance training is your objective, and you haven’t given any thought to using an herbal formula to enhance your training, perhaps you should.
 This formula above all others is truly amazing in how it strengthens the body and increases stamina.
 It’s a formula that originates from the Shaolin Temple, and legend has it that its use made a warrior powerful, agile, swift of movement, and capable of fighting like a tiger… hence the name.
 The Tiger Fighting formula is especially useful when training requires arm and leg strength like for stance work, holding heavy jars, weighted weapons, for iron mountain Chi Kung, and for advanced level training in Karate and Kung Fu styles.
 This famed herbal prescription contains 16 herbs, led by heavy doses of high quality Ren Shen and Lu Rong (that’s ginseng and deer antler if you don’t already know); both herbs are renowned for their ability to increase strength and power.
 Long term use is recommended.